snabble/snabble-ios-sdk/README.md

 ### CocoaPods

-Snabble is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+Snabble is available through [CocoaPods](https://cocoapods.org), v1.7.0 or later is required.
+To install snabble, add the following line to your Podfile:

 ```
 pod 'Snabble'